lightbend/lightbend-orchestration-docs/src/main/paradox/kubernetes-deployment.md

 will perform the rolling upgrade for you.
 If you added any new endpoints to your application, they'll be created as `Service` and `Ingress` (if applicable) resources as well.

 > By default, instances of a given application that use Akka Cluster will all join the same cluster (indicated by application name) under this deployment type.
+If you use Akka Cluster, be sure to provide the `--akka-cluster-join-existing` flag if your services have already been deployed.
+This will guarantee the new pods will only join an already formed cluster.

 macOS / Linux
 :   ```bash